fastbill/go-finapi-webform2/docs/WebForm.md

 ### NewWebForm

-`func NewWebForm(id string, url string, createdAt time.Time, expiresAt time.Time, type_ WebFormType, status WebFormStatus, payload Payload, ) *WebForm`
+`func NewWebForm(id string, url string, createdAt string, expiresAt string, type_ WebFormType, status WebFormStatus, payload Payload, ) *WebForm`

 NewWebForm instantiates a new WebForm object
 This constructor will assign default values to properties that have it defined,